Devils end defending Cup champion Blues’ 8-game win streak

+The Blues, who started their winning streak with a shutout of New Jersey on Feb.
+18, didn’t go easy.
+They closed their deficit to 3-2 on a goal by Jaden Schwartz with 3:11 and were in it until Joey Anderson iced the game with an empty-net goal with 57 seconds to play.

+”We played some real good hockey,” Blues coach Craig Berube said. ”We won eight games in a row and just wound up just not playing good enough tonight.
+You are not always going to have your best game, night in and night out.
+This tonight, I thought they were a lot better than us.
+So they deserved to win.”

-Vince Dunn and Jaden Schwartz scored for the Blues, who coincidentally started their winning streak with a 3-0 victory over New Jersey on Feb.
-18. Jordan Binnington had 28 saves in losing for the first time in seven starts.
+Vince Dunn also scored for the Blues and Jordan Binnington had 28 saves in losing for the first time in seven starts.

-Schwartz’s goal with 3:11 left in regulation cut the Blues’ deficit to a goal, but Anderson tallied his third of the season with 57 seconds left.

 The Devils won despite having what would have been a third second-period goal nullified because Kevin Rooney’s skate prevented Binnington from using his pads to stop a shot.